 Medical Debt and Health Insurance

-One way to help alleviate this burden is by signing up for health insurance.
+One way to help alleviate this burden of the cost of medical care is by signing up for insurance.
 Many people sign up for health plans through their employers.
 If you aren’t offered insurance through work, you can still sign up; it just might cost you a little bit more.
 And for those that have trouble affording health insurance, you may be able to qualify for Medicaid through your state government.
 Medicaid is a government-run program that offers certain health coverages to residents that can’t afford a standard health plan.

 What Happens To Unpaid Medical Bills?